digixvalley

 What’s the difference between app downloads and app usage statistics?

-Downloads are installs; usage describes behavior after install—sessions, time spent, and retention.
+Downloads are installs.
+Usage describes behavior after install—sessions, time spent, and retention.

 How much money do users spend in apps globally?